olneykimberly/LBD_CWOW_QTL/README.md

 The genome build of HapMap III data is NCBI36.
 In order to update the HapMap III data to GRCh38, we use the UCSC liftOver tool.
 The liftOver tool takes information in a format similar to the PLINK .bim format, the UCSC bed format and a liftover chain, containing the mapping information between the old genome (target) and new genome (query).
 It returns the updated annotation and a file with unmappable variants.

 The liftOver tool will need to be first downloaded, which is freely available for academic use.
 It can not be obtained via conda.
-[Instructions](https://genome.ucsc.edu/cgi-bin/hgLiftOver)on how to download liftOver.
+[Instructions](https://genome.ucsc.edu/cgi-bin/hgLiftOver) on how to download liftOver.

 Additionally the appropriate chain file will need to be download.
 The file names reflect the assembly conversion data contained within in the format <db1>To<Db2>.over.chain.gz.
 For example, a file named hg19ToHg38.over.chain.gz file contains the liftOver data needed to